 Doctor of Veterinary Medicine

 Arielle joined Rogers Veterinary Service in July 2019 after graduating from Oregon State University’s Carlson College of Veterinary Medicine in June of the same year.
 A native Oregonian, Arielle grew up in the South Salem area and participated in 4-H as a youth.
 She wanted to become a veterinarian since she was a child and continues to be interested in the profession because of how much there is to learn.
 Arielle also loves veterinary medicine’s international opportunities and how it can help rural communities.
 Arielle graduated from OSU with a Bachelor of Animal Sciences degree in 2014.
 While she enjoys working with all types of pets and livestock, she says cattle are her favorite.
 “I like that the cattle industry is so diverse and also that cattle are a symbol of traditional agriculture to me,” she notes.
 In her free time, Arielle enjoys traveling, volunteering at her church, scuba diving, backpacking, camping and rafting.
 She spent three months studying abroad in Chile, and traveled for three months in Chile, Argentina and Peru.
 Arielle also spent two months in India — one month on a veterinary clinical exchange and one month on a mission trip.
-Arielle lives in Corvallis with her husband, Mark, their two dogs, a Newfoundland and a Labrador Retriever, and two cats.
+Arielle lives in Tangent with her husband, Mark, their two dogs, and two cats.

 In-Field Veterinary Assistant